Hunter555/aquamon/README.md

 # Aquamon

-A Particle project named Aquamon
+A Particle project for Aquarium monitoring and mesh forwarding to MQTT for Particle and home assistant

-## Welcome to your project!
+## Welcome

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Aquamon.